BrendonONeill/BugTrackingAppV2/README.md

 ## working on
 - Comments on bugs
-- Fix ID on ideas
+- Fix ID on bugs where they are calling from a private key instead will call from ID
 - Make deleting soft
 - Temp deletion before soft delete
 - Cleaning up schema